Starting out, most of the real estate investing basics that I was exposed to around single family home investing was this:

 This is one of the key real estate investing basics that I found out well after I started buying the properties.
 It's worth repeating, the investor who gets the most calls wins.

-Of course, you can still rent out properties in upper-class neighborhoods.
+Of course, you can still rent out properties in upper-class neighbourhoods.
 I know people who successfully do it.
 Just understand that you're appealing to a specific segment of the population so the number of people that call your ads will be less.

 So as long as you're prepared to carry the property yourself longer than you would a smaller starter home you'll be fine.